openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

   UpgradeTask details.
 - Administrator can query the UpgradeTask to check the status and result of the upgrade.

+### Design Choices/Decisions

+This section captures some of the alternative design considered and the reasoning behind selecting a certain approach.

+- A generic UpgradeTask CR vs task specific ones like JivaUpgradeTask, CStorVolumeUpgradeTask, etc. Having specific tasks has the following
+  advantages:
+  * Each tasks can have its own spec. the fields may vary depending on the resource being upgraded.
+  * Writing specific operators for each upgrade that operates on a given type of task will make the upgrades more modular.

+  However, this also means that every time a new resource type is added, another CR needs to be introduced, managed and learned by the user.
+This may still be ok.
+But a similar pattern where different specs are required is already addressed by the PVC.
+To keep the resources management at a minimum, the PVC type, sub-resource spec pattern will be used to specifiy different resources under a generic UpgradeTask CR.

+  Note that, selecting the Generic Task - doesn't preclude from writing specific upgrade task operators and upgrades task CRs as long as the management of these specific upgrade tasks are completely management by the operators and user need not interact with them.
+One possible future implementation could be: The upgrade-operator can look at the upgrade task (consider it as a claim) and create a specific upgrade task and bind it.
+Then the specific upgrade operator will operate on the their own resources.

 ### High Level Design